Weissbad Appenzell, Switzerland

 Running track

-For the running routes the official roads, sidewalks, footpaths, hiking trails and pathsmust be used explicitly.
-The use of and compliance with the official and regular network of trails will be checked by the organizer during the race or controlled via the tracking system.
+For the running routes the official roads, sidewalks, footpaths, hiking trails and paths must be used explicitly.
+The use of and compliance with the official and regular route network will be checked by the organizer during the race or controlled via the tracking system.
+If the participants move outside the regular route network, points will be deducted.

 Points